Analytics - Section

 When the deployment of a new version of the Coveo application results in sending all events five times, an alert appears on the Metric Alerts page.

-An alert is not about a slow trend change over time, an alert is really about something deviating from past behaviors (statistical deviation), where some metrics spike or fall outside of typical past trends.
+An alert isn’t about a slow trend change over time, an alert is really about something deviating from past behaviors (statistical deviation), where some metrics spike or fall outside of typical past trends.
 A metric can trigger an alert if its trend variation is either an increase or a decrease depending on the metric type.

-The Click Events Count Overall metric will raise an alert only if an abnormal decreasing trend occurs.
+The Click Event Count Overall metric will raise an alert only if an abnormal decreasing trend occurs.
 Since, it can be expected that a portal experiences a higher number of visits than usual, an increasing trend is considered normal.

 A metric alert can contain many anomalies since when something unusual happens, it often affects more than one metric.
 All the metrics in a state of inconsistency are bundled together to form one distinct alert.

 An alert, which is computed hourly, lasts from the time the first metric anomaly was detected until four hours after the last metric anomaly was detected.
 If no new anomalies are found after those consecutive hours, the alert is considered over.
 If an anomaly is detected during the fifth hour, a new alert is created for this anomaly.